Crohn's disease - infliximab (review) and adalimumab: appraisal consultation document

 Appendix B: Sources of evidence considered by the Committee

-- Dretzke, J et al. Use of tumour necrosis factor alpha (TNF ) inhibitors adalimumab and infliximab for Crohn's disease.
-July 2008.
+- Dretzke J et al. Use of tumour necrosis factor alpha (TNF α) inhibitors (adalimumab, and infliximab [review]) for Crohn’s disease: a systematic review and economic evaluation, July 2008.

-A The following organisations accepted the invitation to participate in this appraisal.
+C The following organisations accepted the invitation to participate in this appraisal as consultees and commentators.
 They were invited to comment on the draft scope, assessment report and the appraisal consultation document (ACD).
 Organisations listed in I and II were also invited to make written submissions and have the opportunity to appeal against the final appraisal determination.

 - Abbott Laboratories Ltd (adalimumab)

 - Schering Plough (infliximab)